-Moved to Australia?
+Moved outside the United States?
 Here’s how to send more money back home.

 Should I use a bank or an international money transfer company?

-If you want to make international money transfers then you may want to consider avoiding banks.
-In many cases you can only use banks for transfers when you have an account with them and you will end up paying whatever rates and fees they demand, wait for however long it might take, and have fewer options for sending and collecting.
+If you want to make an international money transfer, then you may want to consider avoiding banks.
+In many cases, you can only use banks for transfers when you have an account with them, and you will end up paying whatever rates and fees they demand, wait for however long it might take, and have fewer options for sending and receiving.

-Dedicated currency transfer services have more choices so you can compare options to find the best, then transfer money overseas with no fees, great rates and collection options that work for the recipient, whether it’s cash, cheque or a direct transfer to their bank account.
+Dedicated currency transfer services have more choices, so you can compare options to find the best, then transfer money overseas with no or low fees, great rates and collection options that work for the recipient, whether it’s cash, check or a direct transfer to their bank account.